olhanotolga/molodist-subtitlers/README.md

 ## A knowledge base for Ukrainian film translators and subtitlers.

 This is a repository.
-The application is to be deployed...
+The application is live at https://olhanotolga.pythonanywhere.com/.

 ### About the project
 I’ve been meaning to put this project together since 2018.
 An occasional translator for the [Molodist International Film Festival](https://molodist.com/en/) myself, I know how many questions arise once you start subtitling films!
 This is why I’ve tried to cover the basic information, examples, tools, and FAQs in this knowledge base.